Modified Kerr black holes surrounded by dark matter spike: The Kerr bumblebee BH with a global monopole in DM spike

 \section{The Kerr bumblebee BH with a global monopole in DM spike}

-In section \ref{sec2}, we derived BGGM BH solutions with the DM spike using two different methods, each resulting in a distinct spacetime metrics.
-Both BGMSLBH metrics are influenced by the BF in the presence of the GM, but they exhibit differences due to the distinct approaches employed in the derivation.
-Now, we are motivated to extend our BGMSLBH solutions to incorporate rotation, introducing a spin parameter denoted as $a$, using the modified NJ method \cite{AzregPRD2014,AzregEPJC2014,AzregPLB2014,JohannsenPRD2011,ToshmatovPRD2014,ToshmatovEPJP2017}.
-The modified version of the NJ algorithm that we employ here differs from the original NJ algorithm \cite{NewmanJMP1965} by excluding one of its steps, specifically, the complexification of coordinates.
-Instead, we utilize an alternate coordinate transformation as expressed in \cite{AzregPRD2014}.
-Moreover, this modified NJ algorithm has been applied in several significant studies within the framework of rotating DM-BH systems \cite{XuJCAP2021,JusufiPRD2019,JusufiMNRA2021,PantigJCAP2022, Arturo,TangJHEP2022,XuPRD2017}.
-We begin with a spherically symmetric static metric expressed as follows:
+In Section 2, we derived the BGMSLBH solution, which is influenced by the bumblebee field in the presence of the GM, along with the surrounding DM spike.
+We now begin with a general seed spherically symmetric and static metric expressed as follows:

-Now, we proceed to transform the spacetime metric \eqref{MetricBBH1}, which describes the BH surrounded by the DM spike in the presence of the BGGM effect, from the Boyer-Lindquist (BL) coordinates $\{t, r, \theta, \varphi\}$ to the Eddington-Finkelstein (EF) coordinates $\{u, r, \theta, \varphi\}$.
-This transformation is achieved by introducing the coordinate transformations $du = dt - dr/\sqrt{\mathcal{F}(r)\mathcal{G}(r)}$.
-Hence, the metric in Eq. \eqref{MetricBBH1} can be expressed in terms of advanced null coordinates as follows:
+With the idea of extending our BGMSLBH solution to incorporate rotation, introducing a spin parameter denoted as $a$, using the modified NJ method \cite{AzregPRD2014,AzregEPJC2014,AzregPLB2014,JohannsenPRD2011,ToshmatovPRD2014,ToshmatovEPJP2017} following the approach presented in \cite{AzregPRD2014,AzregEPJC2014,AzregPLB2014}.
+The modified version of the NJ method that we employ here differs from the original one \cite{NewmanJMP1965} by excluding one of its steps, specifically, the complexification of coordinates.
+Instead, we utilize an alternate coordinate transformation as given in \cite{AzregPRD2014}.
+Moreover, this modified NJ method has been applied in several significant studies within the framework of rotating DM-BH systems \cite{XuJCAP2021,JusufiPRD2019,JusufiMNRA2021,PantigJCAP2022, Arturo,TangJHEP2022,XuPRD2017}.
+By applying the modified NJ method, we derive the metric describing the Kerr Bumblebee BH spacetime with GM, encompassed by the DM spike as follows